top of page

 The programmers dumped each entry into the FamilySearch family tree, creating numerous duplicates.

-Furthermore, this is one reason people say, "My family tree is wrong in FamilySearch family tree."
-However, when we merge the duplicate profiles, we can also accurately edit the content.
+Furthermore, this is one reason people say, "My family tree is wrong in the FamilySearch family tree."
+However, when we merge duplicate profiles, we can also edit the content accurately.

 Additionally, one of the databases that seeded the FamilySearch family tree stems from the extraction program, which preceded the Indexing program.
-Volunteers extracted information from a variety of denominational church records around the world.
-That data became part of the International Genealogical Index (IGI) database.
+Volunteers extracted information from various denominational church records around the world, and that data became part of the International Genealogical Index (IGI) database.

 Thus, segments of your family appear in the FamilySearch family tree because they are from the IGI database.
 These little twigs explain you'll find your ancestor's profile with only: